Wine label: Importance of labels in different types of wine

 The information contained in labels is important to determine the quality of the wine.
 For example, great importance needs to be attached to vintage dates when there are differences in climate.
 The taste and quality of the wine can change from year to year depending on the climate.
 Knowing the vintage is specially important when buying fine wines because the quality of the wine can vary from year to year due to climatic differences.
 The quickest way to determine the quality of the year is to use a wine chart.

 Vintage dates may not be important, for example, there are no vintage dates on bottles of sherry.

 On the other hand, wines may or may not have vintages.
 Champagne is usually a blend from more than one year and only sometimes sold as a vintage wine.
 Also, Port is only sold with a vintage in years of exceptional quality.

 Bottler and importer information

 A wine label may include the producer, the bottler and the merchant's names.
 The bottler's name must always be included in the label.
 The importer's name must be included in the label only for countries outside the Common Market.
-While it is not necessary for a wine to be bottled at its place of origin, it is obligatory for classed growth claret and vintage port to be bottled in Bordeaux and Oporto.
+While it is not necessary for a wine to be bottled at its place of origin, it is obligatory for classed growth claret and vintage port to be bottled in Bordeaux and Porto.
 Also, bottling of Alsace must be done within the appellation.
 Thus, it is important to look for terms such as mis en bouteille au château or mis au domaine because they tell you the wine is estate bottled.